meshplay/meshplay/CONTRIBUTING.md

 # <a name="contributing">Contributing Overview</a>

 Please do!
-Thank you for your help in improving Meshery! :balloon:
+Thank you for your help in improving Meshplay! :balloon:

 ---

 <details>

-  <summary><h3>Find the complete set of contributor guides at https://docs.meshery.io/project/contributing</h3></summary>
+  <summary><h3>Find the complete set of contributor guides at https://docs.meshplay.io/project/contributing</h3></summary>

 All contributors are welcome.
 Not sure where to start?
 Please see the [newcomers welcome guide](https://layer5.io/community/newcomers) for how, where, and why to contribute.
 This project is community-built and welcomes collaboration.
 Contributors are expected to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 All set to contribute?
 Grab an open issue with the [help-wanted label](../../labels/help%20wanted) and jump in.
-Join our [Slack channel](https://slack.meshery.io) and engage in conversation.
+Join our [Slack channel](https://slack.meshplay.io) and engage in conversation.
 Create a [new issue](/../../issues/new/choose) if needed.
 All [pull requests](/../../pulls) should ideally reference an open [issue](/../../issues).
 Include keywords in your pull request descriptions, as well as commit messages, to [automatically close related issues in GitHub](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords).

 **Sections**

 - <a name="contributing">General Contribution Flow</a>
   - <a href="#commit-signing">Developer Certificate of Origin</a>
-- Meshery Contribution Flow
+- Meshplay Contribution Flow
-  - <a href="#contributing-docs">Meshery Documentation</a>
+  - <a href="#contributing-docs">Meshplay Documentation</a>
-  - <a href="#contributing-meshery">Meshery Backend</a>
+  - <a href="#contributing-meshplay">Meshplay Backend</a>
-    - <a href="#adapter">Writing a Meshery Adapter</a>
+    - <a href="#adapter">Writing a Meshplay Adapter</a>
-  - <a href="#contributing-ui">Meshery UI</a>
+  - <a href="#contributing-ui">Meshplay UI</a>
     Relevant coding style guidelines are the Go Code Review Comments and the Formatting and style section of Peter Bourgon's Go: Best Practices for Production Environments.
-  - <a href="#contributing-mesheryctl">Mesheryctl Documentation</a>
+  - <a href="#contributing-meshplayctl">Meshplayctl Documentation</a>
     - <a href="https://docs.google.com/spreadsheets/d/1q63sIGAuCnIeDs8PeM-0BAkNj8BBgPUXhLbe1Y-318o/edit#gid=0">Command Reference and Tracker</a>

 # <a name="contributing">General Contribution Flow</a>

-To contribute to Meshery, please follow the fork-and-pull request workflow described [here](docs/CONTRIBUTING-gitflow.md).
+To contribute to Meshplay, please follow the fork-and-pull request workflow described [here](docs/CONTRIBUTING-gitflow.md).

 ## Issues & Pull Requests